NathanC/Stack-Overflow-Intentation-Extension/README.md

 This is currently published on the Firefox Add-On Store.
 * Firefox Add-On Link

-It is not published for Chrome, because of privacy considerations.
-However, it's easy to install:
+It is not published for Chrome, because of privacy considerations (**If you want to upload it to the Chrome store for me, open an issue and I'll work with you**).
+However, it's easy to install locally:
 1. Clone this repo, or download and unzip the "dist-v3" folder
 2. Go to `chrome://extensions/` in Chrome, select "Load Unpacked", and selected the `dist-v3` folder.
 3. Profit!